ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 1. Enter the service name.
 The service name can be any string.
 This service name is used in the web console to identify the instance.

-1. Optional: select a resource group.
+1. Optional: select a [resource group](https://cloud.ibm.com/docs/account?topic=account-rgs&interface=ui).
 If you are organizing your services into resource groups, specify the resource group.

 1. Optional: enter any tag or access management tag names.

+   For more information, see [Working with tags](https://cloud.ibm.com/docs/account?topic=account-tag&interface=ui).

 1. Click **Create**.

-   After you click **Create**, the system displays a message to say that the instance is being provisioned, which returns you to the **Resource list**. _From the **Resource list**, under the **Databases** category, you see that the status for your instance is, `Provision in progress`_.
+   After you click **Create**, the system displays a message to say that the instance is being provisioned.
+You are redirected to the **Resource list**.

 1. When the status changes to `Active`, select the instance.